History of the DGSA

-Although there is little documentation on this subject, it is presumed that Captain Phillip carried goats on the First Fleet.
+Goats first came to Australia with Captain Phillip on the First Fleet.
+It is believed that 19 goats arrived in 1788.
 They were commonly used to supply milk on any sea voyage.
 The marines knew the value of the “poor man’s cow.”
 As many animals as could be accommodated would be needed in the new colony and were taken on board the ships at Cape Town.

 Seven months after settlement, the sheep had met with untimely and rather suspicious deaths.
 Most of the cattle had gone walkabout and were found many years later at Camden, having multiplied in number.
 The friendly goats browsed close by and were milked regularly.
 They played a major role in saving the new colony from starvation.

 As the early settlers sought new horizons and moved around the colony setting up their farms, establishing the rail line and mining camps, the goat was included as an essential provider.
 A survey conducted in 1796 revealed there were 1400 goats in Australia and only slightly more sheep.

 Throughout outback towns in Queensland, the goats enjoyed a licence to roam.
 Families kept their favourites to supply milk.
 Wethers were often used as beasts of burden, harnessed to wagons and drays to cart wood and water.
 The “billy” cart is found in museums, antique stores and junk yards today.

 No official records were kept but it is known that one member of the Society, Mr. John Chisolm of Wantalana Stud in Queensland, was breeding dairy goats around 1900.
 Another Queenslander, Mr. Archie Morrison, imported a Saanen buck, two Saanen does and an Appenzel doe in 1922.
 He was not the first to do so.